DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

 ### App Tests and Category Tests

-App/Category tests still leverage the old make system, they work using the standard ISIS app/category test workflow for now.
+App/Category tests still use the old make system, with the standard ISIS app/category test workflow.
 App/Category tests can be developed in the ISIS src tree similar to the old make system.
 As long as the path is pointing to the binaries in the build directory (`build/bin`); `make output`, `make test`, `make compare`, `make truthdata`, and `make ostruthdata` all work.
 You cannot run all tests from the root of the ISIS source tree.
 To accomplish this use ctest in the build directory, see above.
 If there is testdata in the ISIS source tree ctest will test with that data.

 ### Unit Tests

-Unit test no longer rely on the old ISIS make system.
+Unit tests don't use the old ISIS make system.
 The unitTest.cpp of each object are compiled and an executable is made and saved in the unitTest sub-directory of the build directory.
 A symbolic link of the unit test executable is created in the object's directory.
 This allows the unit test to get files that it needs inside the object's directory, i.e. unitTest.xml.
 If a unit test passes, then the symbolic link is removed.
 If you want to run a passing unit test in debug mode, you will have to create a symbolic link of the unit test in the object's directory yourself.
 If you are inside the object's directory:

 `ln -s $ISISROOT/unitTest/<unit_test_name> unitTest`